This is the first in a series of articles on giftedness, how to identify it, how it manifests, and how to manage it.

 L. (16 years) – Highly gifted/ clinical depression

 Social isolation in gifted girls

 I feel like there is something missing, I feel like I am different.
-I struggle with friendships; I have one close one but not lots of friends.
-When that friend left it felt like a deep hole was created.
-I am at the top of the grade and feel like I need to do everything just so, but I feel like I have no real control.
-I am amazing at sports and put a lot of attention into that.
+I struggle with friendships and have one close one but not lots of friends.
+In school, I am at the top of the grade and feel like I need to do everything just so.
+However, I feel like I have no real control.
+I am amazing at sports.
+A lot of my attention goes into that.
 Regardless I feel isolated.
 I feel like I can control my eating.

 N. (14 years) – Gifted / eating disorder

 The characteristics outlined above represent an overview of why gifted children can struggle in school due to their unique academic, social, and emotional developmental issues.
-It is understandable, given the profile of the gifted child, why they remain misunderstood and often overlooked, which in turn often leads to severe mental health outcomes and unfulfilled academic potential.
+It is understandable, given the profile of the gifted child, why they remain misunderstood and often overlooked.
+In turn this often leads to severe mental health outcomes and unfulfilled academic potential.
 In our next article, we will discuss how educational professionals and parents can support these children to navigate school, social interactions, and other important aspects of life, and how this can lead to better outcomes for them and their families.